Process on the Fly

-Finally, as a pièce de résistance, the powerful cognitive capabilities of artificial intelligence increasingly enter the arena of process automation and management.
-They challenge what we used to consider as a given, replacing inflexible, human-dependent processes with powerful reasoning systems.
-These systems adjust to whatever situation occurs, anticipating next best actions and resources required in real-time.
-And while learning from what works, they increasingly become hands- and care-free, bringing organizations – and its people – on the road towards a no-touch, frictionless enterprise.
-Pretty fly, no?
+Finally, the powerful cognitive capabilities of AI increasingly enter the arena of process automation and management.
+These capabilities challenge what we used to consider as a given, replacing inflexible, human-dependent processes with powerful reasoning and decisioning systems.
+These systems adjust to whatever situation occurs, anticipating the next best actions and resources required in real time.
+And while learning from what works, they increasingly become hands-, care- and asset-free, bringing organizations – and their people – on the road towards a no-touch, net-zero, frictionless enterprise.